ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 - `RoleService::getRoleAssignmentsForUser`
 - `RoleService::getRoleAssignmentsForUserGroup`

-`content/cleantrash` Policy now allows the user to empty the trash even if they would not have access to the trashed content.
+`content/cleantrash` policy now allows the user to empty the trash even if they would not have access to the trashed content.

 ### Docker environment